 Article 1 Definitions

-1.1 Contractor: the private limited company DC Squad B.V., acts under the name DC People, the user of the general terms and conditions.
+1.1 Contractor: the private limited company DC Squad B.V., trading under the name DC People, the user of the general terms and conditions.

 1.2 Client: the natural person and/or legal entity that, through the intermediary of Provider, provides itself with (a) Professional(s) and/or makes use of recruitment and selection by Client.